Grow With Custom Home Project Managers

 The ability for a future homeowner to act as their own GC on a project is something that many other custom home companies and dealerships don’t offer.

-And while the client GC is a smaller subset of future Barden homeowners, they do represent a niche market that can actually provide a boost to your custom home business.
+And while the client GC is a smaller subset of future Barden homeowners, they represent a niche market that can actually provide a boost to your custom home business.

 In a certain respect, adding this to your business is no different than a car dealership keeping a few higher-end models on its lot.
 While there isn’t a big demand for the premium-level vehicles, there are still some customers who do purchase them throughout the year.